A note about digital reformatting

 For university records being scanned in-house for storage in the document management system (DMS) and with the planning assistance of Technology Resources, the DMS should meet the State requirements for digital records.
 Once each scanned image is reviewed and determined to be a complete and accurate copy of the original (with the quality control process written into the departmental procedures), the digital copy can be considered the official record and the paper version can become the convenience copy.

 Ultimately, individual departments are responsible for making sure their records meet the State requirements for retention, accessibility, and disposition as outlined in the links above.
-The University's Records Retention Schedule (RRS) provides guidance for how long university records must be retained, regardless of the format in which those records exist.
+The University's Records Retention Schedule (RRS) provides guidance for how long university records must be retained, regardless of the format, system, or storage location.

 If you wish to plan digital reformatting utilizing the DMS, please contact the document management team in Technology Resources.